gabriel4649/JMdictDB/README.txt

 Requirements
 ------------
-The code is developed and tested on Microsoft Windows XP, Fedora 15, and Unbuntu, with either Apache (on Linux) or IIS (on MS Windows) as a web server.
+The code is currently developed and tested on Unbuntu using Apache as a web server.
 The webserver should be configured to run Python CGI scripts.

+Regarding Microsoft Windows:
+Up to mid 2014 the code also ran and was supported on Microsoft Windows XP.
+However, current lack of access to a Windows machine has required dropping Windows support but the Windows specific code and documentation have been left in place in case support is revived in the future.
+PLEASE BE AWARE THAT REFERENCES TO MICROSOFT WINDOWS IN THIS, OTHER DOCUMENTATION, AND CODE ARE UNSUPPORTED AND MAY BE WRONG.

 JMdictDB requires Python 3; Python 2 is no longer supported although the last working Python 2 version is available in